gmac/graphql-stitching-ruby/README.md

 - [Composer](./docs/composer.md) - merges and validates many schemas into one graph.
 - [Supergraph](./docs/supergraph.md) - manages the combined schema and location routing maps.
 Can be exported, cached, and rehydrated.
-- [Planner](./docs/planner.md) - builds a cacheable query plan for a parsed GraphQL request.
+- [Planner](./docs/planner.md) - builds a cacheable query plan for a GraphQL request.
 - [Executor](./docs/executor.md) - executes a query plan with given request variables.
 - [Resolver](./docs/resolver.md) - shapes an execution result to match the original request.